 Alcohol and good times seem like the perfect marriage.
-But we often forget about, or choose to ignore, the harmful impacts drinking has on our health.
-Understanding these health implications can motivate you to help you ditch the drink.
+But we often forget about, or choose to ignore, the harmful impacts of drinking on our health.
+Understanding these health implications can help motivate you to ditch the drink.

 Before you don your next party outfit, learn ways to socialise without alcohol — and still have fun!

 Binge drinking is not uncommon in Australia.
 One in 3 people drink more than they should on a single occasion.
 If you drink too much alcohol, you may end up making poor judgement calls, injuring yourself, feeling dizzy, vomiting, being hungover — the list goes on.

 For some people, it only takes one drink for them to feel tired and headachy the next day.

 Don’t forget how alcohol really makes you feel

 Even though drinking alcohol may make you feel relaxed and good initially, it can also make some people angry, depressed and anxious.